-An Ancient Indian Proverb states that everything good is found in ginger.
-In fact 50% of the world’s harvest of ginger is produced in India.
+Did you know that 50% of the world’s harvest of ginger is produced in India?
 It is also found in Central Asia, Brazil, China, Mexico, Jamaica and Nigeria.

 Baby, green, spring or young ginger is very excellent.
 Young ginger has a pale thin skin, is very tender and has a milder flavour than the mature form.
 It is great sliced as it is into salads and stir fried dishes, soups and broths and doesn’t have to be peeled before use.
 Mature ginger has a tougher skin.
 Look for a smooth skin, even in the mature form, as wrinkled skin indicates that the root is dry and past its prime.